 10. Keep track of your stats.

 The only way you should be comparing yourself throughout your blogging journey is to look at where you are today, and compare it to where you were a week ago.
 Yes, there are tons of bloggers with 100k+ page views a month.
 So yes, if you compare yourself and compare your blog stats to theirs, you’re gunna cry.
 So don’t do that, because you have no idea how long they’ve been blogging or how much time they devote to their blog and at the end of the day, their story is not YOUR story.
 Don’t let anyone else’s success kill your motivation.
 Instead, let it drive you.
 So track your stats- your page views and your social media followers, and as long as you’re seeing continued progress on a weekly or monthly basis, that’s a pretty clear indicator that you’re doing something right.
-But you have to keep track of those things, or otherwise, you have no benchmark to gauge your progress.

 11. Enjoy the process.